parkinsons-toolkit/app-content/pages-content/managing-symptoms/sweating.md

 </iframe>
 </div>

 Excessive sweating can be very challenging to deal with.
 There are some suggestions for ways to manage it below.
 If sweating is still very bothersome, despite having tried these things regularly for a month or so, discuss with your GP or Parkinson’s specialist team.
-You should seek help more urgently if you are _**not**_ producing sweat and feeling faint or dizzy in warm situations.
+You should seek help more urgently if you are **<ins>not</ins>** producing sweat and feeling faint or dizzy in warm situations.

 ## What can I try for myself?